pingidentity/terraform-provider-pingone/docs/resources/phone_delivery_settings.md

 - `capabilities` (Set of String) A collection of the types of phone delivery service capabilities.
 Options are `SMS`, `VOICE`.
 - `number` (String) A string that specifies the phone number, toll-free number or short code.
+- `type` (String) A string that specifies the type of phone number.
+Options are `PHONE_NUMBER`, `SHORT_CODE`, `TOLL_FREE`.

+Optional:

+- `available` (Boolean) A boolean that specifies whether the number is currently available in the provider account.
+- `selected` (Boolean) A boolean that specifies whether the number is currently available in the provider account.
 - `supported_countries` (Set of String) Specifies the `number`'s supported countries for notification recipients, depending on the phone number type.
 If an SMS template has an alphanumeric `sender` ID and also has short code, the `sender` ID will be used for destination countries that support both alphanumeric senders and short codes.
 For Unites States and Canada that don't support alphanumeric sender IDs, a short code will be used if both an alphanumeric sender and a short code are specified.
     - `SHORT_CODE`: A collection containing a single 2-character ISO country code, for example, `US`, `GB`, `CA`.
     If the custom provider is of `type` `CUSTOM_PROVIDER`, this attribute must not be empty or null.